dmckeone/omnis-vite-control/README.md

-# Omnis Vue
+# Omnis Vite Control

-A demonstration of how to integrate a Vue application into Omnis Studio with a consistent interface
+A demonstration of how to integrate an HTML control into Omnis Studio with a consistent interface

 ## Installation